 2. Match your colours

 You want to make sure that your furniture colour matches your rug and wall colors.
 If you can, take samples of the colours in your room when you go out furniture shopping.
 Bring along paint samples, swatches of carpet and fabric of other furnishings.
 This will allow you to properly match things up and make the process much easier in the long run.

 Try and think long term about the room.
 What type of look and feel do you want the space to have?
 Once you have determined that, you can go out and choose pieces that fit in with your desired look and feel.
 You may want to buy pieces off collections that match your look and feel.
 Collections allow you to buy the pieces you can afford now and add to at a later date.

 Suppose your bed room is furnished with all wood furnishing and you see a very modernist looking steel shelving.
 You buy the shelving on impulse and bring it home only to find that it doesn't fit.
 Resist buying on impulse.
 If an item doesn't work with your rooms scale, style or colors, you may be forced to live with the mistake for a long time.

-5. Work out your budget before you shop.
+5. Work out your budget before you go furniture shopping

 In these uncertain financial times, it is best to live within your means.
 If you come across a piece of furniture that is fantastic but way out of line with your budget, you should walk away.
 It is better to keep on searching until you find something that you can afford.

-6. Bring along family members on your shopping trip.
+6. Bring along family members on your furniture shopping trip

 Make furniture shopping a family affair.
 You and your family members will have to live with your furniture for a long time after you have purchased it.
 So it is best to make sure that other occupants of your home have a hand in choosing the furniture that you bring into your home.